Unlock your Inner Mr. T – by Mastering Metal

 Besides being an enjoyable skill to learn, welding and metalworking gives you an aura of mystery due to the fact that hardly anyone knows how to do it these days.
-I could barely spark up my welding machine when working in the posh custom home neighborhood without catching the attention of a passerby who would walk over an say, “You’re a WELDER??
+I could barely spark up my welding machine when working in the posh custom home neighborhood without catching the attention of passers by who would walk over and say, “You’re a WELDER??
 Could I have your business card?
 Because I have a project I’d love you to take a look at.”
 Another one of my work crew with welding skills was recruited away from underneath me, to spend the winter on a Florida Key, crafting an elaborate balcony and patio system for a financial tycoon’s new seaside mansion.

 Because of this shortage and appeal to high-end clients, I believe that metalworking would make an ideal side-hustle for a person who already enjoys building things.
 It would also make a great business for a younger person who wants to earn enough between college semesters to get out of school debt-free.
-Heck, with the right business skills, metalworking is a way of getting a professional-level income without even a college degree.
+Heck, with the right business skills, metalworking is a way of getting a professional-level income without the need for a college degree.
 Higher hourly rates, sparse competition, and interesting projects all seem to be common among self-employed welders.
 And with very little training and no licensing required, it’s easy to pick up.

 So just in case this appeals you, now or sometime in the future, I’m going to plant a Welding Recipe in your head.
 You can use it today, or you can file it away for later when you quit your day job.